shafikul-islam/Operations-Research-Course-National-Taiwan-University-/README.md

 ## Course 1: Operations Research (1) - Models and Applications

-Get ready to embark on a journey into the world of optimization and mathematical modeling. 🌟 In this course, we explore various techniques to tackle real-world optimization problems with a business focus.
+ 🌟 In this course, we explore various techniques to tackle real-world optimization problems with a business focus.
 Here's a sneak peek of what's in store:

 - Dive deep into concepts like Linear Programming, Integer Programming, and Nonlinear Programming.
 - Discover the power of Microsoft Excel as we solve optimization problems using its user-friendly interface.